Egyptian President Abdel Fattah el-Sisi met with Israeli Prime Minister Benjamin Netanyahu for the first time in public on Tuesday.

 |Palestinians in Gaza waiting at the Rafah border crossing, hoping to cross into Egypt [Reuters]|

 "Egypt has failed at moving the Palestinian cause along at international forums.
 Given its declining status on the regional front and its preoccupation with internal issues, Egypt is not a candidate to play the role of solving the Palestinian cause."

-In fact, as Israel and Egypt tighten the noose on Gaza, the rift between Hamas and Fatah, the ruling party of the Palestinian Authority in the West Bank, is thought to be widening.
+In fact, as Israel and Egypt tighten the noose on Gaza, the rift between Hamas and Fatah, the ruling party of the Palestinian Authority in the West Bank, has quickly widened over the past decade.

 "Mahmoud Abbas and his Fatah movement likely take quiet satisfaction in the fact that both countries take a hard line against Fatah's archrival Hamas," Kessler says.

 While the PA is "engaged in a concerted campaign to isolate Israel diplomatically, and is, therefore, disappointed to see its fellow Arabs embrace Israel in any way," it also "cautiously welcomes any steps to rein in Hamas," Kessler continued.

 But there is a third dimension.

 Playing on regional rifts in the Arab world, with the divide between the Gulf states and Iran, Israeli officials and analysts speak of an unofficial "moderate axis" of Arab countries that are purportedly working behind the scenes with the Israeli government.

 In this "alliance", Western-backed countries including Egypt, Turkey, Saudi Arabia and several of the Gulf states, as well as Jordan and Morocco, are said to be pitted against "common enemies" Syria, Iran, ISIL, Hamas and the Muslim Brotherhood.